-In recent years, increasing threats to academic integrity within the sector have emerged due to the wide-spread growth of commercial essay services and attempts by criminal actors to entice students into deceptive or fraudulent activity.
+In recent years, increasing threats to academic integrity have emerged due to the wide-spread growth of commercial essay services and attempts by criminal actors to entice students into deceptive or fraudulent activity.

-To combat this threat, TEQSA commissioned a group of scholars to share research, develop and deliver a suite of workshops and create a toolkit to assist integrity practitioners with promoting academic integrity and addressing contract cheating within their institutions.
+To combat these threats, TEQSA commissioned a group of scholars to share research, develop and deliver a suite of workshops and create a toolkit to assist integrity practitioners in promoting academic integrity and addressing commercial academic cheating within their institutions.

-This initiative was funded by the Australian Government and the workshop materials and toolkit can be accessed below.
+This initiative was funded by the Australian Government and the workshop materials and toolkit can be accessed for free.